This article was first published in the November 2016 issue of BBC History Magazine

-The seeds of Jane’s spectacular fall from grace were sown, earlier in 1553, by one of Edward VI’s last acts as king of England.
-Edward was a committed Protestant and when he succeeded his father, Henry VIII, as king in 1547, he immediately took it upon himself to impose religious reforms upon
+The seeds of Jane’s spectacular fall from grace were sown, earlier in 1553, by one of Edwards VI’s last acts as king of England.
+Edward was committed Protestant and when eh succeeded his father, Henry VIII, as king in 1547, he immediately took it upon himself to impose religious reforms upon his people.

 But championing Protestantism in his lifetime wasn’t enough for Edward.
-He wanted the work to continue after his death, and that meant preventing his fiercely Catholic elder half-sister, Mary, from succeeding to the throne.
-His solution was to author a famous document, ‘My Devise for the Succession’, in which he excluded both Mary, and his other half-sister, Elizabeth, on the grounds of their illegitimacy (as his father had done before him).
+He wanted to work to continue after hi death, and that meant preventing his fiercely Catholic elder half-sister, Mary, from succeeding to the throne.
+His solution was to author a famous document, ‘My Devise for the Succession’, in which excluded both Mary, and his other half-sister Elizabeth, on the grounds of their illegitimacy (as his father had done before him).
 Lady Jane Grey, a fellow Protestant who had sat third in the line of succession, suddenly found herself anointed Edward’s heir.

 Bonds of allegiance

 Edward’s ‘Devise’ gave Northumberland a priceless opportunity to shore up his position – and in May 1553 he did just that, persuading Jane’s naive father, the Duke of Suffolk, to allow Jane to be married to Northumberland’s fourth son, Guildford.
 The alliance was an attempt to cement the bonds of allegiance for what lay ahead – chiefly Jane’s succession to the throne, for which Northumberland’s support was essential.